mWater/jsonql/README.md

 >, <, <>, =, >=, <=,
 +, -, *, /, ~, ~*,
-like, and, or, not, is null, is not null avg, min, max, row_number, etc.
+like, and, or, not, is null, is not null, between avg, min, max, row_number, etc.

 For count(*), use count with no expressions.